France: Far-right Marine Le Pen to run for president again | DW | 16.01.2020

 French far-right leader Marine Le Pen on Thursday announced her intention to stand in France's next presidential elections.

-Le Pen said she will propose a "grand alternative to put the country back on its feet'' and create "national unity" in her New Year's wishes, made on Thursday.
+Le Pen said she would propose a "grand alternative to put the country back on its feet'' and create "national unity" in her New Year's wishes, made on Thursday.

 "My decision is made," she confirmed.